-The Companies (Jersey) Law 1991 (the 'Jersey Companies Law') requires the Directors to prepare financial statements for each financial year.
-Under that law, the Directors have elected to prepare the Group and parent company financial statements which are adopted for use within the United Kingdom by virtue of Chapter 2 or 3 of Part 2 of the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
-The Group financial statements have also been prepared in accordance with International Financial Reporting Standards as issued by the IASB and the Company financial statements have been prepared in accordance with UK adopted international accounting standards and as applied in accordance with the requirements of the Companies (Jersey) Law 1991.
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law, the Directors have elected to prepare the Group and parent company financial statements (in accordance with section 474(1) of the Companies Act 2006) under international accounting standards which are adopted for use within the United Kingdom by virtue of Chapter 2 or 3 of Part 2 of the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
+The Group financial statements have also been prepared in accordance with International Financial Reporting Standards as issued by the IASB and the Company financial statements have been prepared in accordance with UK adopted international accounting standards and as applied in accordance with the provisions of the Companies Act 2006.
 Under Company Law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and the Company and of the profit or loss of the Group for that period.
 In preparing these financial statements, International Accounting Standard 1 requires that the Directors:

-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information;

-- provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the company's ability to continue as a going concern.
+- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the company's ability to continue as a going concern.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and the Company and enable them to ensure that the financial statements comply with the Companies (Jersey) Law 1991.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and the Company and enable them to ensure that the financial statements comply with the Companies Act 2006 and, as regards the Group financial statements, Article 4 of the IAS Regulation.
 They are also responsible for safeguarding the assets of the Group and the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Directors are responsible for the maintenance and integrity of the Group's website.
-Legislation under Jersey Companies Law governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Directors are responsible for the maintenance and integrity of the group's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.